Silver Bridge: Aftermath

 The collapse focused much-needed attention on the condition of older bridges, leading to intensified inspection protocols and numerous eventual replacements.
 There were only two bridges built to a similar design, one upstream at St. Marys, West Virginia, and the notably longer Hercílio Luz Bridge at Florianópolis, Brazil.
 The St. Marys bridge was immediately closed to traffic and was demolished by the state in 1971.
 (A small truss bridge remained to allow access to an island in the river.)
 The Hi Carpenter Memorial Bridge was later built to replace the demolished bridge.

 The Hercílio Luz Bridge remained in active service until 1991.
 Although both it and the Silver Bridge used the same type of high-strength steel for the eyebars, it was built to a higher safety factor than the West Virginia bridge and had greater redundancy, with each suspension chain using an array of four eyebars per link, compared to just two per link for the Silver Bridge.
-But in 1991, the Florianópolis bridge was closed due to high levels of corrosion.
+However, in 1991, the Florianópolis bridge was closed due to high levels of corrosion.
 Following extensive renovation, it reopened in December 2019.

 Modern non-destructive testing methods allow some of the older bridges to remain in service, but with tighter weight restrictions.
 Most heavily used bridges of this type have been replaced with bridges of more modern design.